dpwiese/flying-notes-vitepress/docs/src/cfii/nav-systems/intercepting-and-dme-arcs.md

 | KCVO ILS/LOC 17   | 13.2 nm  |
 | KWRI VOR 18       | 11 nm    |
 | KACT VOR 14       | 10 nm    |

+## Elements

+* Normal VOR is 10&#176; full-scale deflection from center to either side
+* When setting course using OBS, it should match the intended course to be flown rather than the reciprocal
+* If plane has HSI, keep the top of CDI needle on the lubber line to intercept
+* On planes without HSI
+  * Full needle deflection use 45&#176; intercept angle
+  * Partial needle deflection use 30&#176; intercept angle

 ## Completion Standards